Abdominal obesity, hypertension, and diabetes is destroying your knee

 - the prevalence of synovitis (synovial inflammation of the knee),

 - Recent advances in the study of metabolic syndrome-associated osteoarthritis have focused on a better understanding of the role of metabolic diseases in inducing or aggravating joint damage.

-- This research gives emerging evidence that, beyond the role of common pathogenic mechanisms for metabolic diseases and osteoarthritis (i.e., low-grade inflammation and oxidative stress), metabolic diseases have a direct systemic effect on joints.3
+- This research gives emerging evidence that, beyond the role of common pathogenic mechanisms for metabolic diseases and osteoarthritis (i.e., low-grade inflammation and oxidative stress), metabolic diseases have a direct systemic effect on joints.(4)

 University researchers in Australia write in the journal PLoS One (Public Library of Science one) of the established risks obesity plays in osteoarthritis.
-In this research the Australian team looked for a connection between inflammation, obesity, and osteoarthritis.

 This was followed by increased synovitis and increased macrophage infiltration (immune cells are now invading the areas causing swelling and edema) into the synovium and a predominant elevation of pro-inflammatory M1 macrophages (A specific type of immune cell).

-The problems of Insulin
+The problems of managing insulin

-Also from February 2017, doctors writing in the journal Medical hypotheses offered evidence making a connection between insulin, inflammation, and joint pain here are the bullet points of their findings.
+Doctors writing in the journal Medical hypotheses offered evidence making a connection between insulin, inflammation, and joint pain here are the bullet points of their findings.

 - High levels of insulin in obesity and metabolic syndrome can induce numerous complications.

-- Decreasing insulin levels can prevent osteoarthritis progression and/or improve the treatment process.6
+- Decreasing insulin levels can prevent osteoarthritis progression and/or improve the treatment process.(6)

 Reducing circulation insulin levels can be achieved in many cases with health-professional guided lifestyle and dietary changes.

-The same French team cited above also examined the recent advances in the knowledge of osteoarthritis and its association with obesity and metabolic syndrome through systemic mechanisms.
+The same researching team cited above also examined the recent advances in the knowledge of osteoarthritis and its association with obesity and metabolic syndrome through systemic mechanisms.

-“In (2016), type 2 diabetes has been described in two (studies) as an independent risk factor for osteoarthritis.”
+“Type 2 diabetes has been described in two (studies) as an independent risk factor for osteoarthritis.”
 In these animal studies, diabetic rodents display a spontaneous and a more severe osteoarthritis than their non-diabetic counterparts.

 The negative impact of diabetes on joints could be explained by the induction of oxidative stress and pro-inflammatory cytokines (systemic low grade inflammation) and by joint tissues exposed to chronic high glucose concentration.
 7

-1 Pavelka K. [Osteoarthritis as part of metabolic syndrome?]
+2 Pavelka K. [Osteoarthritis as part of metabolic syndrome?]
 Vnitr Lek.
 2017 Fall;63(10):707-711.
+[Google Scholar]

-3 Courties A, Sellam J, Berenbaum F. Metabolic syndrome-associated osteoarthritis.
+4 Courties A, Sellam J, Berenbaum F. Metabolic syndrome-associated osteoarthritis.
 Curr Opin Rheumatol.
-2017 Mar;29(2):214-222..
+2017 Mar;29(2):214-222.
+[Google Scholar]

-4 Sun AR, Panchal SK, Friis T, Sekar S, Crawford R, Brown L, Xiao Y, Prasadam I. Obesity-associated metabolic syndrome spontaneously induces infiltration of pro-inflammatory macrophage in synovium and promotes osteoarthritis.
+5 Sun AR, Panchal SK, Friis T, Sekar S, Crawford R, Brown L, Xiao Y, Prasadam I. Obesity-associated metabolic syndrome spontaneously induces infiltration of pro-inflammatory macrophage in synovium and promotes osteoarthritis.
 PLoS One.
 2017 Aug 31;12(8):e0183693. doi: 10.1371/journal.pone.0183693. eCollection 2017.
+[Google Scholar]

 6 Askari A, Ehrampoush E, Homayounfar R, Bahramali E, Farjam M. Serum insulin in pathogenesis and treatment of osteoarthritis.
 Med Hypotheses.
 2017 Feb;99:45-46.
+[Google Scholar]

 7 Courties A, Sellam J. Osteoarthritis and type 2 diabetes mellitus: What are the links?
 Diabetes Res Clin Pract.
 2016 Dec;122:198-206. doi: 10.1016/j.diabres.2016.10.021.
 Epub 2016 Nov 5.
+[Google Scholar]